efandresena/SemEval/README.md

 1. Ensure the `dev_phase` folder is located in the same directory as the notebooks.
 2. Update the `workdir` variables in each notebook to point to your working directory.
-3. Install required dependencies (e.g., using `requirements.txt` if provided).

 ## Subtasks
 - **Subtask 1:** Binary polarization detection (English, Swahili, Hausa)